mozilla/gecko-dev/intl/docs/locale_startup.rst

 There are three primary sources that become available during the bootstrap.

-1) Packaged locale lists stored in files :js:`update.locale` and :js:`multilocale.txt`.
+1) Packaged locale lists stored in files :js:`default.locale` and :js:`multilocale.txt`.

 2) User preferences read from the profile.